AndroKatanec/MRS_project/README.md

 # MRS_project
-ROS project that implements Reynolds rules for controling a swarm of robots in a Stage simulator.
+This is a ROS project that implements Reynolds rules for controlling a swarm of robots in a Stage simulator.
-This was done as part of a project for Multi Robot Systems course at University of Zagreb, Faculty of Electrical Engineering and Computing.
+This was done as part of a team project for a Multi Robot Systems course at University of Zagreb, Faculty of Electrical Engineering and Computing.